juliusmarkwei/vpc-config3/README.md

 -   **Private Subnets**: The resource IDs of the three private subnets.
 -   **Security Groups**: The resource IDs of the ECS, ALB, and RDS security groups.
 -   **RDS PostgreSQL Database**: The identifier of the created PostgreSQL RDS instance.
--   **Secrets Manager**: The ARN of the Secrets Manager secret that stores the database password.
+-   **SSM Parameters**: The names of the SSM parameters storing the database credentials.

 ## **Template Overview**